 - Provide the means for setting a UDV primitive or string in Actionpoint statements - Can be used in condition statements of multiple markers/breakpoints - Can be seen easily in the same Local Variables window - The final values of all UDVs are logged when debugging ends.

 In the UDV syntax, the UDV name:

-- Must be preceded by a # (hash) character - Is case-insensitive set command - sets variable values.
-An Actionpoint statement can contain multiple set commands.
-They should precede any goto command.
+- Must be preceded by a # (hash) character - Is case-insensitive set command

 Actionpoint Statements

 Actionpoint statements can contain set commands and goto commands.